Guide for Submitting a Complaint

 1. How to submit a complaint

-All reports will be treated with the utmost confidentiality.
+All reports will be treated with confidentiality.

 After submitting a complaint to the Ethics Committee, you will receive an email confirming receipt of the complaint.
-The Ethics Committee may contact you to request additional information.
+The Ethics Committee may then contact you to request additional information.

-If it is determined that a member of the community has behaved inappropriately, the Ethics Committee will take whatever action it deems appropriate, including a) warning the person accused, b) suspending the person accused; or c) temporarily or permanently expelling the person accused from the physical or virtual space in which such member is participating.
-After confirming receipt of the complaint, the Ethics Committee will have a maximum of 60 days to issue a resolution.
+If it is determined that a member of the community has behaved inappropriately, the Ethics Committee will take the action it deems appropriate, including a) warning the person accused (low severity), b) suspending the person accused (medium severity), or c) temporarily or permanently expelling the person accused from the physical or virtual space in which such member is participating (high severity).

 C. Handling malicious complaints